timbru31/GlowstoneDrop/README.txt

 Standard config:

 For the custom item put the number in the ''!
-For more than one item, sepreate them via a comma!
+For more than one item, separate them via a comma!
 If you use more than one custom item, you can delete the '', but PLEASE use them again, if you only use one item again!

 # For help please refer to http://bit.ly/oW6iR1 or http://bit.ly/rcN2QB